Harrison Bader Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.
+- The Rays pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Rays have the sixth-ranked team ERA across all league pitching staffs (3.90).
+- The Rays' 3.87 team ERA ranks sixth among all league pitching staffs.

-- His last time out came on Saturday against the Los Angeles Angels, when the right-hander went six innings, surrendering five earned runs while giving up eight hits.
+- In his last time out on Tuesday against the Colorado Rockies, the right-hander went 5 1/3 innings, allowing four earned runs while surrendering seven hits.

-- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .209 to opposing batters.
+- The 27-year-old has amassed an ERA of 4.27, with 8 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .277 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.